jsdelivrbot/ReduxBlogApp-1/README.md

 ## Project Goals - March 1, 2017

-1. Create a blog app that incorporates CRUD operations.
+1. Create a React/Redux blog app that uses all four CRUD operations.

 2. Incorporate multiple pages with different URL's.

-3. Store and access blog posts on a remote server.
+3. Store and access blog posts on a remote Heroku server.

 ## Getting Started